Plataforma Solar de Almería

 The Solar Platform of Almería (PSA) is the largest concentrating solar technology research, development and test centre in Europe, situated in the Province of Almería, Spain in Tabernas.

 History

-The PSA was founded in 1981 by IEA – International Energy Agency.
-But since 1987 it belongs to Spain through the Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas (CIEMAT), a public research organization of the Government of Spain.
-PSA is European Large Installation Facility since 1990 and belongs to the selected group (created in 2014) of Spanish singular scientific and technical infrastructures (ICTS in its Spanish acronym).
+The PSA was founded in 1981 by the IEA – International Energy Agency.
+Since 1987 it has belonged to Spain through the Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas (CIEMAT), a public research organization of the Government of Spain.
+PSA has been a European Large Installation Facility since 1990 and belongs to the selected group (created in 2014) of Spanish singular scientific and technical infrastructures (ICTS, its Spanish acronym).

 Testing

-Over 20,000 m² of mirrors are installed on a 400000 m2 site.
+Over 20,000 m2 of mirrors are installed on a 400000 m2 site.
 There are several techniques tested under practical conditions, mainly solar thermal power plants.
 Hydrosol-2 is a solar power tower and a set of heliostats to collect the solar thermal energy.